SyntheticStars/MAL-Scrubber/README.md

 # MAL-Scrubber(s)
-A Selenium webdriver x python script tool for easy scrubbing of myanimelist.net forum posts
+A Selenium webdriver x python script tool for easy scrubbing of myanimelist.net forum posts and another for anime / manga list entries.

 1) Download and install Selenium webdriver -> Chromedriver
 2) Download and install Python.